seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 4. http://prismtechstudios.com/modern-footnotes/modern-footnotes-4.png

 == Changelog ==

+= 1.4.12 =
+* Add ability to provide a custom class attribute to mfn shortcode tags
+* Fix JavaScript error loading Modern Footnotes on widgets page
+* Add a new option to customize the heading of a footnote list
+* Fix PHP type warnings when strings were provided as footnote reference numbers

 = 1.4.11 =
 * Accessibility fix: set aria-describedby and gave footnote links a role of "button"